xiix0/scam/README.md

-Time to be aggressive.
-Go after a tattooed Virgo.
+You will be imprisoned for contributing your time and skill to a bank robbery.